pyqt555/hexgate-cli/README.md

 - `latest` creates the entry if needed (upsert) and then runs the install/update flow.
 If the entry is pinned, that pin is the target; `--resolve` ignores the pin, resolves `latest` again from the source and re-pins. `--product` defaults to the entry's product or the configured default.
+A pinned entry whose version is still `0.0.0` (usually hand-pinned) warns that it will run a fresh install.
 - `update` requires an existing entry and targets its pin, or `--to <SEL>`.
   A target that is not newer than the current version still proceeds (the library does not enforce version order) but prints a warning.